1In that hour the disciples came to Jesus, saying, “Who is greatest in the Kingdom of Heaven?”

 3and said, “Truly I say to you, unless you change and become as little children, you will absolutely not enter into the Kingdom of Heaven.

 4Therefore, whoever will humble himself as this little child, that one is the greatest in the Kingdom of Heaven.

-5And whoever receives one such little child in my name receives me,
+5And whoever receives a little child like this one in my name receives me,

-6but whoever causes one of these little ones who believes in me to fall away, it would be better for him to have a millstone turned by a donkeya hung about his neck, and to be sunk in the depth of the lake.
+6but whoever causes one of these little ones who believes in me to fall away, it would be better for him to have a millstone turned by a donkeya hung around his neck, and to be drowned in the depth of the lake.

-7“Woe to the world because of the stumbling blocks!
-For it is inevitable that stumbling blocks come, but woe to that person through whom the stumbling block comes!
+7“How terrible it will be for the world because of the stumbling blocks!
+For it is inevitable that stumbling blocks come, but how terrible for that person through whom the stumbling block comes!

 8And if your hand or your foot causes you to fall away, cut it off and throw it away from you.
-It is better for you to enter into the Life maimed or lame, rather than having two hands or two feet to be thrown into the fire of the age to come.
+It is better for you to enter into life in the age to come maimed or lame than to have two hands or two feet and be thrown into the fire of the age to come.

-9And if your eye causes you to fall away, pluck it out and throw it away from you.
-It is better for you to enter into the Life with one eye, rather than having two eyes to be thrown into the fire of Gehenna.
+9And if your eye causes you to fall away, tear it out and throw it away from you.
+It is better for you to enter into life in the age to come with one eye than to have two eyes and be thrown into the fire of Gehenna.

 10See that you do not look down on one of these little ones, for I say to you, that in heaven their angels always see the face of my Father who is in heaven.

 11[[For the Son of man is come to save that which was lost.]]